Uppercut Start a partner program

 CAKE reviews consistently mention significant implementation requirements.
 Uppercut is designed for faster deployment with SaaS businesses in mind.
 The simplicity difference matters when speed to market and resource constraints are considerations.

 For teams wanting to validate partnership channels quickly, implementation timeline differences affect when you can start learning from real program operation versus remaining in setup mode.
+Every week spent in configuration is a week you are not generating partner revenue or learning what works.
+For early stage programs where the goal is validation rather than optimization, speed to launch often matters more than depth of capability.

 Pricing Philosophy